Mojolagbe2014/WeatherApp/README.md

     ```
     to install the App's dependencies.
 [More details on this command..](https://docs.npmjs.com/cli/install) After several   installation steps, directory `node_modules` is created in the cloned directory.

-  * In order to change the configuration parameters, the configuration file `setup.json` located in the `config` folder is used for the purpose and it contains default values that can be changed.
+  * In order to change the configuration parameters, the configuration file `config.js` is used for this purpose and it contains default values that can be changed.

+  * Change the `env` variable in the `config.js` to `development`.

   * Having gone through the above steps successfully, then run the command
     ```bash